mitdbg/datascienceclass/spring_2022/lab_1/README.md

 We'll again join these ratings with their corresponding movies.

 #### 3. Joining
 To join two or more tables, we first list them in the `FROM` clause.
-We specify how to join in the `WHERE` clause clause.
+We specify how to join in the `WHERE` clause.
 The `WHERE` clause may further contain additional filters for each individual tables.

-Here is how to compute the join we computed using pandas.
+Here is how to compute in SQL the same join we computed using pandas:

 ```sql
 SELECT